 You are running composer with xdebug enabled.
 This has a major impact on runtime performance.

-Travis enables xdebug by default - this is necessary for code coverage reporting, but if you are only doing behaviorally driven testing, you can improve things somewhat by following the instructions at the link.
+Travis - this is necessary for code coverage reporting, but if you are only doing behaviorally driven testing, you can improve things somewhat by following the instructions at the link.

 The second message you will see will be something like: